Shariar Kabir

 to work on real-time automated mechanistic interpretability methods for AI safety, under the mentorship of Sriram Balasubramanian.

 Prior to that, I worked on inclusive AI systems for low-resource languages, including Bengali medical ASR and document understanding tools.
 My long-term goal is to build methods that make AI systems not only capable but also transparent, stable, and socially aligned.
-My detailed CV can be found here.
+Some of my earlier work applied ML in other domains, including cloud systems and bioinformatics.

 News